Supervisor/supervisor/docs/configuration.rst

 ``user``

-  If :program:`supervisord` runs as root, this UNIX user account will be used as the account which runs the program.
+  Instruct :program:`supervisord` to use this UNIX user account as the account which runs the program.
+The user can only be switched if :program:`supervisord` is run as the root user.
 If :program:`supervisord` can't switch to the specified user, the program will not be started.

   .. note::